 Example: I am honored to be given the opportunity to apply for this faculty position.

 Definition: An ability to do an activity or job well, especially because you have practiced it

 Example: Through various projects, I learned that communication skills are key when working with others.

 Definition: The action of working together in a group with other people; especially used when the action is successful

 Example: Seamless teamwork can drive the most satisfactory outcomes.

-If you are currently writing a college admissions essay, see our Admissions Resources page for articles on writing application essays to get into any school, including How to Write the Common App Essay Prompts.
+If you are currently writing a college admissions essay, see our Admissions Resources page for articles on writing application essays to get into any school, including How to Answer the Common App Essay Prompts.
 And don’t forget to receive professional English proofreading services, including essay editing services for any of your application documents.